Azure/opendigitaltwins-dtdl/DTDL/Docs/en-US/DTDL.v2.md

 * `dtmi:dtdl:`
 * `dtmi:standard:`

-For a full definition of DTMI, please see the [DTMI repo on GitHub](https://github.com/Azure/digital-twin-model-identifier).
+For a full definition of DTMI, please see the [DTMI spec](../../../DTMI/README.md).

 ### Internationalized Resource Identifier